 Black poop: If your Doberman has digested blood due to a significant amount of bleeding in the small intestine, stomach, the poop tends to get a black color.
 The worst part here, though, is that it can indicate a possible injury to your Dobie’s digestive tract, infection, or cancer.

-Green poop: If your Doberman has eaten a large amount of grasses, green color stools can be expected.
+Green poop: If your Doberman has eaten a large number of grasses, green color stools can be expected.
 In general, Dogs, including Dobermans, can be inclined to eat grasses due to some imbalances of the diet.
 In fact, sometimes green stools may indicate digestive issues and parasite problems.

 Foreign items: Foreign items like grass, rocks, bits of sock, plastic, and all the non-food items shouldn’t be in stools.